-To reduce the large dc offset of the CCD output signal, a dc restore circuit is used with an external 0.1 μF series coupling capacitor.
-This restores the dc level of the CCD signal to approximately 1.2 V, making it compatible with the 1.8 V core supply voltage of the AD9927.
+To reduce the large dc offset of the CCD output signal, a dc restore circuit is used with an external 0.1 $\mu F$ series coupling capacitor.
+This restores the dc level of the CCD signal to approximately 1.2 V, making it compatible with the 1.8 V core supply voltage of the AD9992.
 The dc restore switch is active during the SHP sample pulse time.

-The dc restore circuit can be disabled when the optional PBLK signal is used to isolate large-signal swings from the CCD input (see Analog Preblanking).
-Bit [6] of AFE Register Address 0x00 controls whether the dc restore is active during the PBLK interval.
+The dc restore circuit can be disabled when the optional PBLK signal is used to isolate large-signal swings from the CCD input (see the Analog Preblanking section).
+Bit 6 of AFE Register Address 0x00 controls whether the dc restore is active during the PBLK interval.